kalasjocke/isomorphic-react/README.md

 isomorphic-react
 ================

-An experiment with running isomorphic react.
+An experiment for running React isomorphically with Director and Superagent.